Will Age Become An Issue In Dianne Feinstein's Re-Election Campaign?

 It can be a delicate matter to bring up someone's age.
 But in California, Sen. Dianne Feinstein's age has become a openly discussed issue in her campaign for a fifth full term.
 Feinstein — a Democrat — is 84, making her the oldest member of the United States Senate.

 But not by much.
-There are seven other senators who are also in their 80s, though none of them is running for re-election this year.
+There are seven other senators who are also in their 80s, though none of them are running for re-election this year.
 Some political columnists have said that Feinstein shouldn't run again.
-Harold Meyerson, executive editor of the liberal magazine The American Prospect, made that argument in a column in The Los Angeles Times.
+Harold Meyerson, executive editor of the liberal magazine The American Prospect, made that argument in a column in the Los Angeles Times.

 "This is a six-year term," Meyerson says, "which is the longest term any elected officials in the United States can be elected to.
 So the issue isn't simply what shape is Dianne Feinstein in at age 84, it's also what shape will she — or anyone — be in at 91?"

-And there's no way to predict that, says Jennifer Ailshire, a professor of Gerontology and Population Health at the University of Southern California.
+There's no way to predict that, says Jennifer Ailshire, a professor of Gerontology and Population Health at the University of Southern California.
 People age differently from one individual to the next, she says.
 "Some older adults are quite frail, while others are incredibly robust."

 And their chronological age doesn't really tell you much.